zhaolongkzz/gym_gazebo_kinetic/README.md

 ## Quickstart

 ### 1.Compile all the packages
-**Note**: All the command in ROS, I recommand you to execute in terminal without anaconda, this may lead some interference with your dependencies.
+**Note**: All the command in ROS, I recommand executing in terminal without anaconda, this may lead some interference with your dependencies.

-I have alter some github package or version in files, you can use `gazebo_ros_kinetic.repos` in my github [here](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/gym_gazebo/envs/installation/gazebo_ros_kinetic.repos).
+I have alter some github package or version in files, use `gazebo_ros_kinetic.repos` in my github [here](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/gym_gazebo/envs/installation/gazebo_ros_kinetic.repos), please.
 ```bash
 cd gym_gazebo_kinetic/envs/installation
 bash setup_kinetic.bash